 In summary, Practical Veganism was about what animal foods cause more and less suffering- information that people very rarely consider when they’re deciding what to eat.
 The “suffering footprint” is a way of quantifying the amount of suffering caused when you buy animal products.
 53% of people in a nationally representative US survey said they were trying to consumer fewer animal based foods (and 63% thought everyone else should consume fewer animal based foods!).
 But when people reduce their consumption of animal products they usually shift from eating pigs and cows to eating fish, chicken and eggs.
 The claim I make in the piece is that this shift actually increases the suffering footprint relative to something like a diet of only red meat.
 This is because chickens and fish are much smaller than pigs and cows, which means there is more suffering per calorie and chickens and fish have worse lives on average than cows and maybe pigs.
 There were some criticisms of the piece that I’ll unpack further here.
 See for example some interesting critique on Reddit and on Twitter.
-See answers to questions about the environment, fish sentience, whether domesticated animals actually have it really good, aliens and human farming after the jump.

 Do you have any evidence that animals are sentient?
 Fish aren’t sentient, are they?

 It’s easy to make a case that animals are sentient if you appeal to authority, for example the Cambridge Declaration on Consciousness.
 But it’s more difficult to make this case on the basis of first principles, especially for the large number of people who think there is a fundamental difference in consciousness between human and nonhuman animals.